Skip to main content

 Before you send the first invoice, confirm the billing profile is complete: legal entity name, billing contact or billing office, required references such as a PO number when used, and any required supporting documentation.
 If the contract requires proof of delivery, acceptance, shipment, or similar evidence, attach it or store it in the same record path as the invoice so retrieval is immediate.

 After payment, your risk shifts to evidence quality.
 Use one rule every time: record the source, verification date, and official artifact for each legal-critical requirement.
-If a threshold is still unverified, leave a placeholder like "Add current threshold after verification."
+If a threshold is still unverified, mark it as pending official or legal verification before anyone uses it in a plan or payout workflow.

 Use e-CFR for current reading, but not as final legal authority by itself.
 It is generally current within two business days, yet the National Archives and GovInfo both describe it as unofficial editorial material.
 When a rule affects what you file, pay, or claim, verify against the official edition or another official agency source and save that artifact with your note.